redblaze/static-on-rails/README.md

   by the jsdom).
   * Full support to reusable partial page views.
-* Simple and easy-to-use development environment that does not require any build process or server restart through out coding practice.
+* Simple and easy-to-use development environment that does not require any build process or server restart throughout coding practice.
 * Turn key solution for building deployment package
   * JS/CSS compression is handled transparently (powered by yuglify).